-address the needs of internally displaced persons (IDPs) and refugees that meets both immediate humanitarian needs and longer-term development objectives to enhance the self-reliance of refugees, IDPs and host communities.

-- 16. WFP notes that within the overall framework of the 2030 Agenda, The first World Humanitarian Summit was held. at a time when the world faces profound global challenges.
-Today's complex challenges cross borders and surpass the capacity of any single country or institution to cope and there is a need to develop capacities of national and regional institutions to confront these challenges effectively. - 16.17.WFP fully supports a common, people-centred, needs-driven approach that is guided by a strong commitment to the humanitarian principles.
-WFP is also, in accordance with the relevant resolutions of the United Nations, in particular, General Assembly Resolution 46/182.
-WFP is committed to greater transparency, participation of and accountability to affected populations and acting in concert with other actors, on the basis of its core strengths, to achieve collective results.
-That includes, amongst others: further supporting local and national responders; expanding the use of well-coordinated cash-based programming, where appropriate; reducing management costs; improving joint and impartial needs assessments; facilitating funding allocations; simplifying and harmonizing reporting requirements; and, most importantly, enhancing coordination between humanitarian and development actors.
-WFP will report on the achievement of this work through its Corporate Results Framework. - 17.18.
-Where food is available but inaccessible to the targeted hungry poor, WFP is already driving a scale up of cash-based transfers through its presence in over 50 countries - reaching close to 10 million people with nearly USD 1 billion in transfer value.
+- 15. Participants emphasized that humanitarian needs must be met by adequate and predictable financing, and commitments were made to widen donor base.
+Unrestricted humanitarian access, the humanitarian principles and the international protection standards were underscored as imperative; there is an urgent need to uphold and promote them.
+Participants also resolved to pursue a new approach to addressingaddress the needs of internally displaced persons (IDPs) and refugees that meets both immediate humanitarian needs and longer-term development objectives to enhance the self-reliance of refugees, IDPs and host communities. - 16.
+Under the overarching framework of the 2030 Agenda, this Strategic Plan commits WFP to follow up on the outcomes, pledges and commitments made by WFP at the World Humanitarian Summit.
+WFP fully supports a common, people-centred, needs-driven approach that is guided by the humanitarian principles.
+WFP is also committed to transparency, accountability to affected populations and acting in concert with other efforts on the basis of its core strengths to achieve collective results.
+In the annual update of the WFP's role in the collective humanitarian system report and in its Annual Performance Report, WFP will reflect its actions on implementation of the outcomes of the World Humanitarian Summit. - The World Humanitarian Summit includes a special commitment to discussed provisions for 17. scaling up cash-based assistance.
+Where food is available but inaccessible to the targeted hungry poor, WFP is already driving a scale up of cash-based transfers through its presence in over 50 countries - reaching close to 10-million people with nearly USD 1 billion in transfer value.
 WFP cash-based transfers offer an opportunity not only to address food security and nutrition issues but also to increase inclusion of the target population in the local financial and market system.
 The organization has been recognized as an important partner by governments and other actors in leading the scale up of cash-based transfers.
 WFP is fully committed to assuming this leadership role, and providing cash-based transfers for a range of basic needs in contexts where it is appropriate in conjunction with national social protection schemes.
 WFP will expand its support in the management of cash transfers, common tools and approaches to digital beneficiary management, and measurement with an increasing number of partners.
 Utilization of cash transfers will follow the basic principles of needs assessment and response analysis to identify beneficiary needs.
 The diversification of benefit transfer modalities requires a systematic analysis of markets and the capacities of service providers.
-The selection of transfer modalities is based on ex-ante cost-efficiency and cost-effectiveness analysis.
-In its partnerships, WFP will pay special attention to strengthening the performance capacity of local crisis responders. - 18.19.
-Other major conferences and agreements, and their relevance to ending hunger include: - World Conference on Disaster Risk Reduction (March 2015): More than 80 percent of the world's food-insecure people live in countries that are prone to natural hazards and characterized by land and ecosystem degradation.20 Disasters affect all dimensions of food security: without protection from disaster risks, the most vulnerable people cannot begin to build their resilience.
-The Sendai Framework for Disaster Risk Reduction 2015-2030 contributes to the 2030 Agenda and hunger reduction, especially by calling for investment in disaster risk reduction for resilience including through social protection systems and enhanced disaster preparedness for effective response and "building back better".
+The selection of transfer modalities is based on ex-ante cost--efficiency and cost-effectiveness analysis.
+In its partnerships, WFP will pay special attention to strengthening the performance capacity of local crisis responders. - 18.
+Other major conferences and agreements, and their relevance to ending hunger include: - World Conference on Disaster Risk Reduction (March 2015): More than 80 percent of the world's food-insecure people live in countries that are prone to natural hazards and characterized by land and ecosystem degradation.
+Disasters affect all dimensions of food security: without protection from disaster risks, the most vulnerable people cannot begin to build their resilience.
+The Sendai Framework for Disaster Risk Reduction 2015-2030 contributes to the 2030 Agenda and hunger reduction, especially by calling for investment